Kshitij-1602/Kshitij-1602/README.md

 #### 🌱 I am open to:
 - Learning new tech stacks.
 - Collaborating and working on different projects.
-- Internships that force me to think out of the box.
+- Work that forces me to think out of the box.

 ## 🛠️ Skills